 Cooperation in Respect of Fisheries in Adjacent Areas Under National Jurisdiction

 Members and CNCPs participating in Trachurus murphyi fisheries in areas under national jurisdiction adjacent to the area to which this CMM applies in accordance with paragraph 1, and Members and CNCPs participating in Trachurus murphyi fisheries in the area to which this CMM applies, shall cooperate in ensuring compatibility in the conservation and management of the fisheries.
 Members and CNCPs participating in Trachurus murphyi fisheries in areas under national jurisdiction adjacent to the area to which this CMM applies are invited to apply the measures set out in paragraphs 12-24, insofar as they are applicable, to vessels associated with the Trachurus murphyi fisheries in their areas under national jurisdiction.
-They are also requested to inform the Executive Secretary of the Conservation and Management Measures in effect for Trachurus murphyi in areas under their national jurisdiction.
+They are also invited to inform the Executive Secretary of the Conservation and Management Measures in effect for Trachurus murphyi in areas under their national jurisdiction.

-Acknowledging the duty to cooperate to promote and ensure that CMMs established for the high seas and those adopted for areas under national jurisdiction are compatible, as required by Article 4 paragraph 2 and Article 8 (f) of the Convention, coastal State Contracting Parties participating in the Trachurus murphyi fishery in areas under national jurisdiction that have not given their express consent under Article 20 paragraph 4 (a) (ii), will undertake their utmost efforts to restrain from authorising catches that exceed the difference between the amount agreed in paragraph 10 of this CMM and the total catch allocated in paragraph 5 of this CMM.
+Acknowledging the duty to cooperate to promote that CMMs established for the high seas and those adopted for areas under national jurisdiction are compatible, as required by Article 4 paragraph 2 and Article 8 (f) of the Convention, coastal State Contracting Parties participating in the Trachurus murphyi fishery in areas under national jurisdiction that have not given their express consent under Article 20 paragraph 4 (a) (ii), will undertake their efforts to procure that the catches do not exceed the difference between the amount agreed in paragraph 10 of this CMM and the total catch allocated in paragraph 5 of this CMM.